drocheam/optrace/docs/source/usage/surfaces.rst

    Class ...

 We can use a FunctionSurface2D with rotational symmetry, which is called FunctionSurface1D.
-The user defined function must take r-values (as numpy array), return a numpy array and is provided as the ``func`` parameter.
+The user defined function must take r-values (as numpy array), return a numpy array and is provided as the :python:`func` parameter.
 While we could add an offset to the axicon function, this is not needed, as a constant offset is removed/adapted when the surface is initialized.

 **Providing partial derivatives**

 To speed up tracing and enhance numerical precision we can provide the partial derivatives of the surface in x and y-direction.
 For our axicon the special case :math:`r=0` needs to be handled separately.
-The derivative function is passed with the ``deriv_func``-parameter.
+The derivative function is passed with the :python:`deriv_func`-parameter.

 .. testcode::